 Trail Run the Middle Fork of the Salmon River

-My name is Willi Cannell and I own Solitude River Trips.
-I’m not a running tour operator; I’m a Salmon River fly fishing and Idaho river rafting outfitter on the Middle Fork of the Salmon River who happens to be passionate about ultrarunning.
-After years of running these trails myself, and providing fully supported running adventures for several of my friends, I’m offering this truly unique opportunity for any adventure-minded trail runners who want to experience one of the most rugged, remote and scenic sections of trail in North America and also want to have logistics, glamping accommodations, and gourmet food taken care of by wilderness professionals.
-Since this is not my main business and I’m doing this as a side passion-project, I’ve designed this one-of-a-kind experience specifically for enthusiastic, confident, and experienced trail runners.
+We aren’t running tour operators; we are fly fishing and rafting outfitters on the Middle Fork of the Salmon River who happen to be passionate about ultra running.
+After years of running these trails, and providing fully supported running adventures for several friends, we’re offering this truly unique opportunity for any adventure-minded trail runners who want to experience one of the most rugged, remote and scenic sections of trail in North America and also want to have logistics, glamping accommodations, and gourmet food taken care of by wilderness professionals.
+Since this is not our primary business and we are doing this as a side project, we’ve designed this one-of-a-kind experience specifically for enthusiastic, confident, and experienced trail runners.
 You can expect vast wilderness, solitary trails, gourmet meals, fascinating guides, and a super comfortable time in camp.
-I hope this finds the right people.
+We hope this finds the right people.

 The Middle Fork Trail:

-Total mileage will be 80 miles over 5 days (15-20 miles per day).
+Total mileage will be 76 miles over 5 days = average of 15.2 miles per day.
 The average cumulative vertical drop is 400ft/day, including some mellow climbs over various terrain features.
 There are unlimited opportunities to add miles and vertical in the form of tributary trails, ridge loops, and aggressive out and back climbs to scenic lookouts if you so desire.
-The last one day of rafting is a 20 mile stretch.

 You will not be accompanied by guides on the trail (because they will be busy rowing all of the amenities to the next camp each day) but we will provide thorough trail briefings each morning.
 You are expected to be happily self-sufficient while adventuring up to 10-15 miles per day.
 We will of course be providing a safety net and making sure everyone is accounted for.
 We are professional wilderness guides.

-Pre-Trip: Arrive in Stanley Idaho.
+June 13th Arrive in Stanley Idaho on the afternoon of June 13th.
 Check into lodging of your choice.
 Attend our Orientation Meeting at 6:00 PM at Sawtooth Spirit, walking distance from anywhere in Stanley.
 Meet the other guests on the trip, runners and non-runners.

 - Hot shower